RikardLegge/rAmbilight/README.md

 ## The API

 In the core library there is a built in API interface for development of plugins.
+It lies under the path `com.rambilight.core.api`.

 ## Hello World

-Below is a simple class which which shows just how easy the API is to use.
+Below is a simple class which which shows basic plugin / module.
 For example, the snippet bellow changes light with position 1 to red when the class is loaded.

 ```java